Student Loan Interest Deduction

 If you made federal student loan payments for the tax year, you may be eligible to deduct a portion of the interest you paid on your federal tax return.
 Your federal loan servicer (who you made payments to) will send you a 1098-E or you can download it from your loan servicer’s website.

-This deduction allows qualified individuals to deduct up to $2,500 of interest paid on their student loans from their taxable income.
+This deduction allows qualified individuals to deduct interest paid on their student loans from their taxable income.

-Qualified student loans must have been used for educational expenses and the student must have been enrolled at least half-time in a degree granting program.
+Qualified student loans must have been used for educational expenses such as tuition and fees, room and board, books, supplies, and equipment, as well as other necessary expenses such as transportation.
+Additionally, the student must have been enrolled at least half-time in a degree granting program.

-For further details and qualifications, refer to the Student Loan Interest Deduction section of IRS Publication 970.
+For additional details, qualifications, and more information, refer to the Student Loan Interest Deduction section of IRS Publication 970.

 A Note About Deductions